Roman military personal equipment: Crossbow

 The cheiroballistra, also known as the manuballista, was a crossbow that was occasionally used by the Romans.
 The ancient world knew a variety of mechanical hand-held weapons similar to the later medieval crossbow.
 The exact terminology is a subject of continuing scholarly debate.
 Roman authors like Vegetius (fl.
 4th century) note repeatedly the use of arrow shooting weapons such as arcuballista and manuballista respectively cheiroballista.
 While most scholars agree that one or more of these terms refer to handheld mechanical weapons, there is disagreement whether these were flexion bows or torsion powered like the recent Xanten find.

 The Roman commander Arrian records in his Tactica Roman cavalry training for shooting some mechanical handheld weapon from horseback.

 Sculptural reliefs from Roman Gaul depict the use of crossbows in hunting scenes.
 These are remarkably similar to the later medieval crossbow.

 Plumbatae

 Late infantrymen often carried a half-dozen lead-weighted throwing-darts called plumbatae (from plumbum, meaning "lead"), with an effective range of c.
 30 m, well beyond that of a javelin.
 The darts were carried clipped to the back of the shield.

 Entrenching tools

 Ancient writers, including Julius Caesar, documented the use of spades and other digging implements as important tools of war.
 A Roman legion when on the march would dig a ditch and rampart around their camps every night where established camps were not available.
-They were also useful as improvised weapons.
+They were also useful as weapons.

 Dolabra

-The dolabra was an Italian pickaxe used as an entrenching tool.
+The dolabra was a pickaxe used as an entrenching tool.

 Ligo

+The ligo was a pick-mattock or draw hoe, with a blade perpendicular to the handle.

+A mattock /ˈmætək/ is a hand tool used for digging, prying, and chopping.
+Similar to the pickaxe, it has a long handle and a stout head which combines either a vertical axe blade with a horizontal adze (cutter mattock), or a pick and an adze (pick mattock).
+A cutter mattock is similar to a Pulaski used in fighting fires.
+It is also commonly known in North America as a "grub axe".